This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask a family member or friend to drive you home after your surgery.
 Do not drive yourself home.

-- Dye may be used during your surgery to help caregivers see the gallbladder and bile duct better.
+- Dye may be used during your surgery to help healthcare providers see the gallbladder and bile duct better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may also be allergic to this dye.
-Tell your caregiver if you are allergic to any of these.
+Tell your healthcare provider if you are allergic to any of these.

 The night before your surgery:

 - Your bowel may need to be emptied and cleaned out before the surgery.
-Caregivers may give you a liquid medicine called an enema.
+Healthcare providers may give you a liquid medicine called an enema.
 This will be put into your rectum to help empty your bowel.
-Your caregiver will teach you how to do this.
+Your healthcare provider will teach you how to do this.

 - You may be given medicine to help you sleep.